altovacio/duelo-de-plumas/docs/technical_debt.md

 This implementation will enable administrators to properly monitor and manage the credit system, ensuring both transparency for users and cost control for the platform.

-### Admin:
-Edit contest modal should be exactly the same as in the dashboard.
-Lets make that a react component.
--Things could get large.
-Ask the AI.
-Pagination?
--Still much mocked data